Nurturing Brilliance

 Bookings for a conference are usually made by a teacher or other representative from a school, and students attend conference with their school group accompanied by a supervising teacher.
 The school is invoiced for the number of students and staff attending (if schools require payment from students or parents for attendance, these payments are made to the school).

 Please note that we cannot accept bookings for unaccompanied students, and all students attending are required have a supervising teacher, or parent, with them.
 This is a workplace health and safety issue, as we do not have the necessary staff to provide supervision of students at the conference, or during meal breaks.
-[If a school is not attending, and a student from that school wishes to attend independently, they can do so, but they must be accompanied by a supervising adult who is charged at the student rate, and who makes the booking]
+[If a school is not attending, and a student from that school wishes to attend independently, they can do so, but they must be accompanied by a supervising adult who is charged at the same rate as the student, and who makes the booking on behalf of the student.
+A supervising adult can be a parent or other responsible person over 18.
+The school or parent must give permission for the student to be absent from school on that day]

 Please arrive at the venue early to be seated.